 Butter beans (or lima beans) are susceptible to several diseases, both fungal and bacterial.
 Some of these diseases are specific to bean plants, while others may affect a wide array of garden plants.
 Below are some of the most common causes of lima bean sickness and its symptoms.

 Fungal Lima Bean Diseases

-- Leaf Spot Disease – Caused by the fungus Phoma exigua, leaf spot disease may start as small reddish brown spot the size of a pinhead on the foliage.
+- Leaf Spot Disease – Caused by the fungus Phoma exigua, leaf spot disease may start as a small reddish brown spot the size of a pinhead on the foliage.
 As the disease progresses, these lesions can grow to about the size of a dime and spread to the stems and pods.

-- Bean Anthracnose – Caused by the fungus Collelotrichum lindemuthiamum, symptoms include sunken black lesions and red-brown blotches on the foliage, stems and pods.
+- Bean Anthracnose – Caused by the fungus Collelotrichum lindemuthiamum, symptoms include sunken black lesions and red-brown blotches on the foliage, stems, and pods.
 Sooty spots may also develop on the pods.
 Anthracnose can survive dormant in the soil for up to two years until it finds a good host plant.

-- Bean Rust – Rust colored spots develop on bean foliage, specifically the lower leaves.
+- Bean Rust – Rust-colored spots develop on bean foliage, specifically the lower leaves.
 As the bean rust disease progresses, leaves will turn yellow and drop.

 Bacterial Diseases of Butter Beans